yeliuyChuy/PortfolioVirtualizer/README.md

 1. Ticker symbol
 2. Share number
 3. Average cost
-4. Category
+4. Category(Yes, this is ambiguous because everyone has their own evaluation on their holding.
+But by doing this, you have to think about the type of whay your are holding now and give it ONLY ONE TYPE)

-And it scrapes Yahoo Finance and compute some properties using your given portfolio, and plot it in a 3D scatter.
+The Virtualizer scrapes Yahoo Finance and compute some properties using your given portfolio, and plot it in a 3D scatter.
+Feel free to add any feature you want!

 ![](https://github.com/yeliuyChuy/PortfolioVirtualizer/blob/main/demo_pics/Test.gif)